Visa/MC Interchange Fee Settlement

 All of these services are performed on a contingent fee basis – if there is no recovery, there will be no fee.

-If you do not complete and return the Enrollment Form to MCAG prior to the Settlement’s filing deadline (which is yet to be determined by the Court), then MCAG will not file a claim in to this Settlement on your behalf.
-Therefore, you must file a claim on your own or through another authorized 3rd party filing agent if you wish to receive compensation from this Settlement.
+If you do not complete and return the Enrollment Form / Recovery Service Agreement to MCAG prior to the settlement’s filing deadline (which is yet to be determined by the Court), then MCAG will not file a claim in to this settlement on your behalf.
+Therefore, you must file a claim on your own or through another authorized 3rd party filing agent like MCAG if you wish to receive compensation from this settlement.

 MCAG works on a contingent fee basis so MCAG retains a portion of your settlement recovery amount.
 If your business is not entitled to a settlement recovery, then MCAG will not charge a fee.